General Discussion

 tavernier

-(12,489 posts)Its so youthful and hot.
+It’s so youthful and hot.
 A golden Adonis!
 Or perhaps his stylish taste in clothing.
 The casually stained blue tent suit, or the long red tie extending downward, grazing the thing that all women lust after.
-Or maybe its the growl in his voice when he weaves his spell with seductive magical words like
+Or maybe it’s the growl in his voice when he weaves his spell with seductive magical words like…“fat ass” or “horse face”.
+Who could ever get tired of hearing that?

 apnu

-(8,765 posts)Yes, human beings are followers, its how we evolved.
+Yes, human beings are followers, it’s how we evolved.
 Yes we connect our identities to tribes.
 None of that is new to anyone.

 Why Trump?
-Thats also known.
+That’s also known.
 The tribe of middle and lower class white Americans feels it is under threat.
-They feel economic pressure, that we all feel, and they think the system gives an advantage to non-whites, and they dont understand why.
+They feel economic pressure, that we all feel, and they think ‘the system’ gives an advantage to non-whites, and they don’t understand why.

 If you listen to anyone like this for a while, you will see it too.
 I have observed this for 30+ years, it is a very consistent phenomenon.
 Trump simply plays to that and the tribe follows.